arrenree/kx/README.md

 / if we want to create an atom of a datatype that isn't the default, / we can specify the type with a CHAR trailing type indicator (will be some letter)

-type 30
--7

-/ so default number = long = 7

-/ 1b. now make 30 a real datatype using e

-type 30e
--8h

-/ now it comes a "real" = type 8

-/ 1c. now make it a short

-type 30h
--5h

-/ now it comes a "short" = type 5
 ```

 🔵 Vectors/Lists